-In conclusion, the main conclusions drawn in Section \ref{sect:results_SNR} are not severely impacted by simulation boxsize and resolution.
+In conclusion, the main conclusions drawn in Sect. \ref{sect:results_SNR} are not severely impacted by simulation box size and resolution.
 While individual cases will differ, the trends are robust.
-Combining the results in this appendix, to those in Appendix \ref{app:pimax} and \ref{app:jk} we can state that when the measurement becomes noisier (due to e.g. higher $\Pi_{\mathrm{max}}$, less jackknife regions or smaller boxsize), the impact of adding a second projection is increased, while the impact of adding a third projection is mitigated by the addition of extra noise.
+Combining the results in this appendix, to those in Appendices \ref{app:pimax} and \ref{app:jk} we can state that when the measurement becomes noisier (due to e.g. higher $\Pi_{\mathrm{max}}$, fewer jackknife regions or smaller box size), the impact of adding a second projection is increased, while the impact of adding a third projection is mitigated by the addition of extra noise.